-Instructors for this program are chosen becasue of special abilities, interest in students and experience.
+Instructors for this program are chosen because of special abilities, interest in students and experience.
 The teaching team is interested in social and psychological adjustment as well as academic attainment.

-Learning Resources Centers
+Learning Resources

-Statement of Purpose: The purpose of the Learning Resource Center-made up of the library and media facilities on the three Mississippi Gulf Coast Junior College campuses-is to provide primary and secondary materials, both informational and recreational, that support the aims and objectives of the college, the courses and teaching methods of the faculty, and the individual needs of the students.
+Statement of Purpose: The purpose of the library and media facilities on the three Mississippi Gulf Coast Junior College campuses is to provide primary and secondary materials, both informational and recreational, that support the aims and objectives of the college, the courses and teaching methods of the faculty, and the individual needs of the students.